 When you pull up a statute in Lexis, there are indicators that appear next to the statutory citation to signal if there is negative treatment for the statute.
 A red circle with a question mark in it indicates that a statute has strong negative treatment.
 An orange box with the letter "Q" inside means that the validity of statute may be in question, and a yellow triangle means that a statute has other negative treatment.
 For more information about these and other signals, see the Lexis Advance Help Guide on Shepard's Signal ™ Indicators.

-To see the pending legislation for your statute, select "Pending Legislation" from either the statute or the Shepard's report.
-Review the list of pending legislation to see if any have been passed or seem likely to pass.
+To review pending legislation for your statute, select "Pending Legislation" from either the statute or the Shepard's report.
+Review the list of pending legislation to determine if any have been passed or seem likely to pass.
 For such bills, click on the links provided to read the text of the bill to determine how it will/may effect your statute.

 For more information on using Shepard's, see the Lexis Help page "Using the Shepard's® Citation Service."